 Aspectos de la lingüística española, Romance Department

-forthcoming.
+under review.
 'Social conditioning of the transmission of areal features in the Central Andes.'
 In Eeva Sippola and Danae M. Perez (eds.)
 Postcolonial Varieties in the Americas.

 2017 [with Daniel Schreier and Nicole Eberle].
 'Settler Migration and Settler Varieties.'
 In Suresh Canagarajah (ed.)
 The Routledge Handbook of Migration and Language.
 London: Routledge, 243-257.

 2017 [with Sandro Sessarego and Eeva Sippola].
 'Afro-Hispanic Varieties in Comparison - New Light from Phylogeny.'
 In Peter Bakker, Finn Borchsenius, Carsten Levisen and Eeva Sippola (eds.)
 Creole Languages - Phylogenetic Approaches.
 Amsterdam: Benjamins, 269-292.